phalcon-orphanage/docs/pl/reference/tools.rst

 Once the code is generated, it will have to be customized to meet your needs.
 Many developers avoid scaffolding entirely, opting to write all or most of their source code from scratch.
 The generated code can serve as a guide to better understand of how the framework works or develop prototypes.
-The screenshot below shows a scaffold based on the table "products":
+The code below shows a scaffold based on the table "products":

 .. code-block:: sh

-         $ phalcon scaffold --table-name test
+         $ phalcon scaffold --table-name products

 The scaffold generator will build several files in your application, along with some folders.
 Here's a quick overview of what will be generated: